seano660/kaggle_orvp/README.md

 3. <b>A constant order size for each event type.</b> It should be noted that order size generally fluctuates quite substantially and is often dependent on the shares available at a particular price level.

-4. <b>A constant bid-ask spread.</b>
+4. <b>A constant shift in the order book when a price level is exhausted.</b> This means that when all shares at the most competitive bid (ask) level are depleted, the <i>entire</i> order book will shift in the downward (upward) direction.
+This is done in the interest of maintaining a constant bid-ask spread, and also captures the strong empirical correlation between bid and ask prices.

-4. <b>A separate model for each stock.</b> It is reasoned that the Given that there are roughly 3,830 training samples for each individual stock.
+4. <b>A separate model for each stock.</b> It is hypothesized that the stocks in the training sample differ materially in terms of their average trading volume and general price behavior.
+A global model trained on all stocks would likely fail to capture these differences.
+Since roughly 3,830 training instances exist for each individual stock, it is reasoned that there is enough data to model each stock individually, which should more effectively capture individual stock dynamics.

+5. <b>A global-local model.</b> It is assumed that there is substantial variance of event parameters (i.e. frequency, size) over each time_id snapshot, even if restricting the model to a single stock.
+For this reason, model parameters are calculated as a mixture of the local (i.e. time_id-specific) and global, macro-aggregated values.
+The mixture coefficient $\alpha$ is determined through Bayesian optimization.

 <a id = "sec_3"></a>
 ## III.
 Data Engineering